 - Submit your application

 Before applying for funding you need to complete the ELLP record of progress and matrices for each current migrant, refugee background or New Zealand-born English language learner at your school.

-Go to Guidance in using the English Language learning Progressions matrices (external link) from the ELLP professional support modules on TKI.
+Read the guidance on using the English Lanuage Learning Progregressions matrices from the ELLP professional support modules on the TKI website.